Our Climate Emergency Response

 All local governments have a legal obligation to role to address climate change under the Local Government Act 2020 (Vic) and the Climate Change Act 2017 (Vic).
 For more details on the legal responsibilities of local government in acting on climate change, refer to Local Government Climate Change Adaptation Roles and Responsibilities under Victorian legislation.

-To find out more about climate change, watch a recent webinar we hosted with presenters Dr Linden Ashcroft of Melbourne University, Daniel Pleiter from SECCCA and Councillor Despi O'Connor: Climate Change - what is it and what can we do about it?
+To find out more about climate change, check out this webinar Climate Change - what is it and what can we do about it?

-Subscribe to our Quarterly Climate Emergency email bulletin
+Subscribe to our Climate Emergency & Sustainability email bulletin